ranjith-amburose/Ohmyfood/README.md

 # Graphic Effects & Animiations

 # Loader:
--On landing, the loader covers the whole screen for 3 seconds
+- On landing, the loader covers the whole screen for 3 seconds

 # Buttons:
 - When hovering, the background color of the main button will lighten slightly.